Devanshbhawsar85/Personalized-notification-system/scheduler-service/Readme.md

 This service handles scheduled tasks like order updates and promotional notifications, integrating with RabbitMQ, MongoDB, and GraphQL.

+## In order to test scheduler service i have set cron for 10 seconds for recommedation and promotions services so after each 10 seconds you will see new notifications due to these crons

 ## Main Functions

 ### Scheduled Tasks